masagrator/Status-Monitor-Overlay/README.md

 # FAQ:
 Q: This homebrew has any impact on games?

 A: Negligible, you won't see any difference.
-Almost everything is done on Core `#3`, other cores usage is below 0.001%.
+Almost everything is done on Core `#3`, other cores usage is below 0.005% at 1 FPS refresh rate.

 # Troubleshooting: